Advanced Yoga Postures:

 Getting into this pose for some, may be slightly easier than other advanced asanas mentioned above.

-To get into the chakra bond pose, begin on your back (or standing straight if you're able).
+To get into Chakra Bond pose, begin on your back (or standing straight if you’re able).
 Then place you hands above your head, palms down, and from there press straight-up bringing your back off the mat.
 Begin arching your back, keeping your knees bent and pointed outward.

 Begin trying to walk your hands towards your ankles, and get a good grip on them.
 Then hold the pose.
 By straightening your knees you can stretch your back even further.

 These advanced postures are not for everyone, as they require a lot of strength, balance, focus and flexibility.
-They require a lot of ability that can only be attained from practicing yoga for quite some time, so be mindful and smart of where you're in the process.
+They require a lot of ability that can only be attained from practicing yoga for quite some time, so be mindful and smart of where you are in the process.

 It’s helpful to work with someone.
 If you practice some sort of couples yoga, even better, to aide in some of the asanas.